11 Most Interesting Colombian Christmas Traditions

 Of course, this isn’t so much a Colombian Christmas tradition, but a Christmas tradition, period.

-There is usually a good mix of more traditionally, wintery, I’m assuming US inspired decorations like Christmas trees, snowflakes, and ornaments, but also some neat and more unique displays.
+There is usually a good mix of more traditionally, wintery, I’m assuming US inspired, decorations like Christmas trees, snowflakes, and ornaments, but also some neat and more unique displays.

-We always really enjoyed spending at least one night walking around town and seeing all the lights.
-Also, I always loved when they hung lights along Cartagena’s historic walls, and the clocktower lit up is alwasy really pretty too.
+Also, I always loved when they hung lights along Cartagena’s historic walls, and the clocktower lit up is always really pretty too.
+Also, you’d be surprised how neat palm trees look with Christmas lights!

 Monserrate also has very neat light displays if you are in Bogotá for Christmas time.
 We were there once around Christmas time but only went up during the day.
 I imagine it’s really neat seeing them lit up at night though.